The EuTRACE final report will be available for download on July 15 2015.

 Climate Engineering (CE) is rapidly gaining scientific, political, commercial, and public attention as a possible response to climate change.
 The project “European Trans-disciplinary Assessment of Climate Engineering” (EuTRACE) was formed to compliment other national and international assesments of CE, in particular through providing a distinctly European perspective that draws upon contributions from a range of scientific and non-expert stakeholders.

 EuTRACE brings together 14 partner organizations from Germany, the UK, France, Austria and Norway.

+EuTRACE is a Coordination and Support action-project funded by the European Commission within the Seventh Framework Programme (FP7), running from 2012 - 2015.
 The contents of this website are the sole responsibility of EuTRACE and can in no way be taken to reflect the views of the European Union.